mayaanne/foundations/week-1/git-and-github-intro/README.md

 ## Give it a try
-Usually you would need to download and install Git on your computer.
-But we recommend giving giving [this tutorial](https://try.github.io/levels/1/challenges/1) a go first.
-Stop at part 1.12 "Pulling remotely".
+Usually you would need to download and install Git on your computer, but we recommend giving giving the tutorial a go first.
+- [Interactive web tutorial](https://try.github.io/levels/1/challenges/1). _Stop at part 1.12 "Pulling remotely"._

 ## Find out what it is
 Explore what is Git?
 What is GitHub?
 What is GitHub user flow?